 - You may maintain an income interest in the trust.

 - You name a trustee to manage the trust assets during your lifetime.
+Generally, your children are the lifetime beneficiaries.

 - Assets in the trust protected after the five year Medicaid transfer penalty expires.